-If Jesus said that all the followers need to be baptized in the name of the Father, and of the Son, and of the Holy Spirit, why in the Acts of Apostles, did they baptize people in the name of Jesus only?
+If Jesus said that all his followers need to be baptized in the name of the Father, and of the Son, and of the Holy Spirit, why did they baptize people in the name of Jesus only in the Bible book Acts of Apostles?

-First let’s confirm in the Bible in whose name Jesus asked the disciples to baptize people and also in whose name the disciples baptized people.
+First let’s confirm in the Bible in whose name Jesus asked the disciples to baptize people, and also in whose name the disciples actually baptized people.

 - Jesus said: “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.”
 (Matthew 28:19-20).

 - At Pentecost: “Then Peter said to them, ‘Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit.’”
 (Acts 2:38).

 - Peter in the home of Cornelius: “And he commanded them to be baptized in the name of Jesus Christ.”
 (Acts 10:48).

 - Paul in Ephesus: “On hearing this, they were baptized in the name of the Lord Jesus.”
 (Acts 19:5).